 E6.1.
-During play, a player must not have any access to mobile phones, electronic means of communication or devices capable of suggesting chess moves.
-Such devices, if brought into the playing venue, must be completely switched off and placed in a bag on or under the player's table before play starts.
-A player, when still in play, is forbidden to leave the playing area with such a bag, unless an arbiter gives permission.
-If it is evident that a player has such a device on their person in the playing venue, the player shall lose the game.
+During play, a player must not have on their person or access any mobile phone, smart watch, electronic means of communication or devices capable of suggesting chess moves.
+Such devices, if brought into the playing area, must be completely switched off and placed on the player's table before play starts.
+A player, when still in play, is forbidden to leave the playing area with such a device, unless an arbiter gives permission.
+If it is evident that during play a player's device is not turned off or a player has such a device on their person or has had access to any such device, the player shall lose the game.
 The opponent shall win.
 Dispensation from this rule may be sought from the National Controller.